 I decided I wasn’t reading enough, not taking enough notes, and not learning new stuff as well as I could be.
 The main reason for this is that I’ll open an interesting paper in my container of 50 other tabs with papers to read, and then I’ll go do something else.
 When I do eventually get back to the paper, I’ll read the abstract, think “interesting/wtf”, then go do something else… it’s a never ending cycle.

-This page will list the paper I read this week, along with some notes and annotations.
+This page will list the paper I read this week, along with some notes and annotations – not always though.
 At the bottom of the page are the resources I use (read: try to use) to stay organized and manage material.

 - It Takes Two Neurons to Ride a Bicycle